Math and the Movies!

 Note:

-The actual 1982 AP Calculus question that caused the controversy regarding Escalante's students cannot be posted on the internet.
+The actual 1982 AP Calculus question that caused the controversy regarding Escalante's students cannot be posted on the Internet.
+The question used on the worksheet is similar in nature to the actual question.

 Wizard of Oz